PocketChangeJ/ORgeneAnnotation_HAVANA/human_ORexpression.md

-We have RNA-seq data from 9 human olfactory mucosa biopsies, plus three samples from Olender et al., BMC Genomics, 2016 (we only use the samples with paired-end data).
+We have RNA-seq data from 9 human olfactory mucosa biopsies (including the data from Saraiva et al., Sci Adv, 2019), plus three samples from Olender et al., BMC Genomics, 2016 (we only use the samples with paired-end data).
 The data was mapped with STAR and fragments in genes counted with HTSeq against the Ensembl annotation, version 95.

 ```r